Pac1226/Loan-Qualifier-Application/loan_qualifier_app/README.md

 ## Contributors

-The application was built by Peter Lieberman in the Columbia Engineering FinTech Bootcamp.
+The application was built by Peter Lieberman as an assignment in the Columbia Engineering FinTech Bootcamp.

 ## License